databricks/spark-xml/README.md

 Per above, the XML for individual rows can be validated against an XSD using `rowValidationXSDPath`.

 The utility `com.databricks.spark.xml.util.XSDToSchema` can be used to extract a Spark DataFrame schema from _some_ XSD files.
-It supports only simple, complex and sequence types, only basic XSD functionality, and is experimental.
+It supports only simple, complex and sequence types, and only basic XSD functionality.

 ```scala
 import com.databricks.spark.xml.util.XSDToSchema